DeepaSekhar/phantom-tech-test/README.md

 Users can :

-- Enter url to the list.
+- Enter url to the list.(format http://www/google.com)
 - View all listed Urls.
 - View their inputed Url with a greeting message.
 - Perform CRUD operations.